CWagamanEure/amm-microstructure-lab/README.md

 ## Intent
-The intent of this research project is to determine a realistic and effective metric for measuring the adverse selection loss of
+The intent of this research project is to determine a realistic and effective metric for measuring the transaction costs of being a maker on a decentralized exchange.
-decentralized exchanges.
+This also will involve determining correlations and forecasting transaction costs, in order to gage a fundamental value band.
 A realistic metric would take the form of one which accounts for the various frictions that exist in trading itself, on top of those that are unique to trading in a decentralized capacity, where the liquidity provision involves LPs depositing